It is important to review your life insurance from time to time and particularly if you experience a change in your financial or personal life.

 If you start to share your finances with a significant other, you may want to review and change your life insurance to support them in the event of your death and vice versa.

-If you purchase a new home and take a mortgage or change your existing mortgage it is sensible to review your cover.
+If you purchase a new home and take a mortgage or change your existing mortgage it is sensible to review your life cover.
 Any change to the outstanding repayment amount or the term on your mortgage should be reflected in your life insurance policy so that you're covered for enough money and for as long as you need it.

 You may need to change the amount and/or the term of your life insurance policy to ensure there is enough money to pay off any debts in the event of your premature death.